IanWold/Metalsharp/README.md

 └── README.md
 ```

-Within a root directory is a good place for any files needed to configure plugins, such as `layout.template` for the `Layout` plugin.
+Within a root directory is a good place for any files needed to configure plugins, such as `layout.template` for the [example `Layout` plugin](https://github.com/IanWold/Metalsharp/tree/master/Examples/ExamplePlugin).
 Putting all the site files in a site folder keeps them separated from config files or other project files.
 The default behavior for Metalsharp is to put output files in a `bin` directory, but you can configure that differently.
 An output folder separate and outside the folder with site files is best practice.

 ### Using Metalsharp